postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ---

 A free Postman account allows you to [sync](/docs/getting-started/syncing/) and back up your work so that you can access it from different machines.
-You can also [collaborate](/docs/collaborating-in-postman/collaboration-intro/) with others on your API projects.
+With a Postman account, you can also [collaborate](/docs/collaborating-in-postman/collaboration-intro/) with others on your API projects.

-Signing up for an account is optional—you can use the desktop Postman app without an account if you prefer.
+Signing up for a Postman account is optional, and you can use the Postman desktop app without an account if you prefer.
 Check out the [EULA](https://www.postman.com/legal/eula/), [security overview](https://www.postman.com/security), and [privacy policy](https://www.postman.com/licenses/privacy).

 > If you need assistance with your Postman account, you can contact our [support team](www.postman.com/support/) or check out our Help Center's [account FAQs](https://support.postman.com/hc/en-us/categories/115000609185-My-Account).